India's April exports rise to over $30 bn

-New Delhi, May 14 (IANS) The low base effect powered India's merchandise exports to grow by over 195 per cent on year-on-year basis last month.
+New Delhi: The low base effect powered India's merchandise exports to grow by over 195 per cent on a year-on-year basis last month.

 In April 2021, exports grew to $30.63 billion, higher by 195.72 per cent over the $10.36 billion reported in April 2020.